martiansideofthemoon/ai-detection-paraphrases/README.md

 ### Reproducing experiments in the paper

-Dataset: Download the folders `open-generation-data` and `lfqa-data` from [this Google Drive link](https://drive.google.com/drive/folders/1mPROenBB0fzLO9AX4fe71k0UYv0xt3X1?usp=share_link).
+**Inference / Detection dataset**: Download the folders `open-generation-data` and `lfqa-data` from [this Google Drive link](https://drive.google.com/drive/folders/1mPROenBB0fzLO9AX4fe71k0UYv0xt3X1?usp=share_link).
 Place them in your root folder.
 Reproducing the experiments in the paper has three steps.
 We have already done Step 1 and Step 2 and added preprocessed data to Google Drive link.

-Training dataset for DIPPER (not needed for inference/detection experiments): Download the ZIP file from [this link](https://storage.googleapis.com/gresearch/dipper/dipper-training-data.zip).
+**Training dataset for DIPPER** (not needed for inference/detection experiments): Download the ZIP file from [this link](https://storage.googleapis.com/gresearch/dipper/dipper-training-data.zip).
 The specific files used for training were `par3/translator_pair/sents_[123]/train_ctrl_ctx_*` as well as `par3/gt_translator/sents_3/train_ctrl_ctx_*`.

 **Step 1: Generating text from large language models**